 Given climate change impacts of fossil fuel energy production (Pachauri et al. 2015), development of clean renewable energy alternatives are imperative for the sustainable future of the United States and rest of the planet.
 These energy sources however vary widely in geographic and temporal availability and may compete with other uses.
 The submarine cable industry provides critical power and telecommunication services, such that safe operation and maintenance must be heeded as marine renewable energy sources are developed (Communications Security, Reliability and Interoperability Council IV 2014, 2016).
 The submarine cable safety avoidance zones created and evaluated through this report are products intended to minimize conflict at the plannnig stage between these competing uses.

 Although the US currently only has one marine renewable energy facility in full production at Block Island NJ, many more are in pilot and proposal phases with much future potential (Beiter et al. 2017; Lehmann et al. 2017; Uihlein and Magagna 2016).
 These spatial avoidance zones are advisory.
 Should there be overlapping interest, negotiations between renewable energy developers and cable operators should be sought.

+diversify energy portfolio.
+Solar cheapest, but b/c duck curve.
+Costs coming down, especially for floating offshore wind (recent report).

 (APPENDIX) Appendix